 We are committed to providing you with the best water quality available.
 However, some contaminants that were tested last year did not meet all applicable health standards regulated by the state and federal government.
-Due to contaminant violations of Total Trihalomethanes (TTHMs) during the period(s) of August - December our system took the following corrective actions.
+Due to contaminant violations of Total Trihalomethanes (TTHMs) during the period(s) of January - June our system took the following corrective actions.

-- We collected additional samples - We announced public notification by newspaper, posting notices, etc. - We flushed the distribution system to eliminate elevated levels of disinfectant byproducts - We adjusted our treatment techniques to reduce disinfectant byproducts
+- We collected additional samples - We announced public notification by newspaper, posting notices, etc. - We adjusted our treatment techniques to reduce disinfectant byproducts